alfonsovng/matlab-grader-utils/examples/simple-script-grader-helper/README.md

 * [GraderHelper.m](../../code/grader-helper/GraderHelper.m)

-Take a look to the screesnshots:
+Take a look to the screenshots:

 * [Screenshot of the problem draft](./screenshot_reference.png)
 * [Screenshot of the learner preview](./screenshot_learner.png)